-“Is it expensive to travel in Africa?”
+- “Is it expensive to travel in Africa?”

-“How much does it cost to go backpacking in Africa?”
+- “How much does it cost to go backpacking in Africa?”

 My honest answer.
-It depends!
+It really depends!

 You can travel Africa on a shoestring, absolutely – if you take local transport, self-drive (although this comes with a whole other set of costs and issues), camp or stay in dorms and eat local foods.

-Please note: Prices have been updated to reflect prices up to date as of July 2016.
+Please note: Prices have been updated to reflect prices up to date as of April 2020.